 - Encourage sound and ethical business practices among its members

-- Educate its members of changes in mortgage laws and lending practices as well as pending legislation that affects industry standards
+- Educate its members of changes in mortgage laws, lending practices, and pending legislation affecting industry standards

 - Sponsor meetings and education programs

-WHERE AS, the members of this association are mindful that the soundness, usefulness, prosperity and future of mortgage banking depends upon the honor, integrity and fidelity of all personnel in the business.
+WHEREAS the members of this association are mindful the soundness, usefulness, prosperity and future of mortgage banking depends upon the honor, integrity, and fidelity of all personnel in the business.

-Members shall conduct their business in a professional manner ensuring that their personnel are knowledgeable in the area of mortgage banking in which they participate and are acting with sound industry practices.
+Members shall conduct their business in a professional manner ensuring their personnel are knowledgeable in mortgage sector in which they participate and are acting with sound industry practices.

-Members shall act in conformity with applicable laws and regulations and shall cooperate in every appropriate way with all governmental bodies in the interest of establishing and maintaining an efficient and fair framework for mortgage credit.
+Members shall act in conformity with applicable laws and regulations and shall cooperate with all governmental bodies in the interest of establishing and maintaining an efficient and fair framework for mortgage credit.

-Members shall act in a manner that recognizes that integrity and confidence are essential in the mortgage banking business.
+Members shall act in a manner recognizing integrity and confidence are essential in mortgage banking.

-Company membership shall be available to all companies having offices in the State of Washington who are engaged in mortgage related business as determined by the Board of Directors.
-Any employee of a Member company is entitled to all of the full benefits of membership other than voting as described in Article VI.
-Each Member company shall appoint one authorized voting delegate.
+Company membership shall be available to all companies located in the state of Washington engaging in mortgage related business as determined by the Board of Directors, to be known as The Board throughout document.
+Any employee of a member company is entitled to full benefits of membership other than voting as described in Article VI.
+Each member company shall appoint one authorized voting delegate.

-Individual membership shall be available to any individual who is engaged in a mortgage related business located in the State of Washington.
+Individual membership shall be available to any individual engaging in mortgage related business located in the state of Washington.
 Individual members must be employed at the beginning of each calendar year by an employer qualified for membership.
-Individual membership type shall be the same as is his/her employer was a member.
+Individual membership type shall be the same as if individual’s employer was a member.

-- Lender membership: A lender member shall be a company or individual whose employer is directly involved in the origination and/or servicing of mortgage loans as a primary function of business.
+- Lender membership: Member shall be a company or individual whose employer is directly involved in the origination and/or servicing of mortgage loans as a primary function of business

-- Affiliate membership: An affiliate member shall be a company or individual whose employer is engaged in a mortgage related business but is not directly involved in the origination and/or servicing or mortgage loans as a primary function of business.
+- Affiliate membership: Member shall be a company or individual whose employer is engaged in a mortgage related business not directly involved in the origination and/or servicing or mortgage loans as a primary function of business.

-- All individual members and employees of member companies are entitled to attend general membership meetings and regularly scheduled Board of Directors meetings.
+- All individual members and employees of member companies are entitled to attend general membership meetings and regularly scheduled Board meetings.

-- Each individual member and each authorized voting delegate of a member company shall have one vote so long as their dues are currently paid.
+- Each individual member and each authorized voting delegate of a member company shall have one vote so long as their dues are current.

-- If there is more than one individual member employed by a non-member employer, each individual member shall have pro rate share of one vote.
+- If there is more than one individual member employed by a non-member employer, each individual member shall have prorated share of one vote.